Thanks to the generosity of our benefactors,

 The prize is in memory of Professor Sydney Selwyn (1934-1996), a medical microbiologist and bacteriologist, bone marrow transplant pioneer, and world-class expert in the history and development of medicine.
 The prize is awarded to the best candidate in the Diploma in the Philosophy of Medicine examination.

-The Selwyn Prize 2016 has been awarded to Daniel Di Franceso and will be presented at the John Locke Lecture 2017.
+The Selwyn Prize 2016 was been awarded to Daniel Di Franceso and was presented at the John Locke 2017 by Barry Selwyn.